qelectrotech/qelectrotech-doc/source/users/schema/copy.rst

 Copy object using keyboard shortcut
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-QElectroTech allows using keyboard shortcut to increase the working efficiency.
+QElectroTech allows using keyboard shortcut to increase productivity.

 1. `Select the object/s`_ which should be copied.
 2. Press ``Ctrl + c`` to copy the object.

 .. seealso::